-Covid 19 coronavirus: The latest from Ashley Bloomfield; still on track for elimination?
+Covid 19 coronavirus: Three new Covid-19 cases; Ashley Bloomfield's takeaways warning

-Director general of health Ashley Bloomfield is giving the latest update on Covid-19 case numbers at 1pm.
+There have been 10 straight days where the number of new cases has been in single digits, with Director General of Health Ashley Bloomfield reporting only three this afternoon.

-This will be followed by Prime Minister Jacinda Ardern's post-Cabinet press conference at 1.30pm
+Today's new cases are made up of two confirmed cases and one probable case.

-There have been nine straight days where the number of new cases has been in single digits.
+Two are all linked to known cases, and one is under investigation.
+The total number of confirmed and probable cases is 1472.

 Yesterday there were five new cases, and with a number of probable cases being reclassified, the total number of cases stood at 1469.